RESOURCES: Player's Guide to Garou, by White Wolf, pgs. 58-60; Werewolf: The Apocalypse 20th Anniversary Edition

 Second, playing a Metis can be a great challenge.
 Maybe you’ve always stuck with more stereotypical characters, such as the fierce Get Ahroun or the techno-geek Glass Walker Ragabash.
 Now, maybe you want to try something new, a situation where your character’s place in the pack isn’t so clear-cut or respected.
 Working out where your character belongs, fighting for approval and showing your convictions as a true warrior of Gaia can offer ample roleplaying opportunities as well as the chance to explore the depths of what it means to be Metis in werewolf society.

 Finally, consider the spiritual connection Metis have to Gaia and the Umbra, which Gnosis represents.
-While lesser than the lupus’, it’s much greater than the homid’s.
+While lesser than that of the lupus, it’s much greater than that of the homid.
 Metis have innate hunches about matters of the Umbra and other spiritual affairs.
 In fact, some of the canniest Theurges are Metis, able to parlay with spirits and follow prophetic dreams with great acumen.
 So, should new players be discouraged from playing Metis?
 Not necessarily.
-If a newbie has considered the role his Metis character will play in the city-sim and is eager to explore some of the difficulties Metis face, that is certainly a choice the Player can make.
+If a player who is new to World of Darkness/Dominions of Darkness has considered the role his Metis character will play in the city-sim and is eager to explore some of the difficulties Metis face, that is certainly a choice the Player can make.

 Typically, tribes take one of three perspectives on Metis (though keep in mind there are always exceptions to these generalizations).
 Some openly despise these misfits and make no excuses; the Fianna, Red Talons, Silver Fangs and Wendigo fall into this category.
 The only reason they allow Metis to live usually involves some important prophecy or a pulling of rank by a werewolf who doesn’t want the offspring (and possibly the parents) to die.